Updated June 23, 2023

 - Access to App model templates for easy development

-In summary, Android Architecture provides a robust framework, interfaces, and libraries for developing and executing superior applications in mobile devices.
-It fully makes use of unique features of Android such as Open source, Community support, Effective marketing, Low cost of development, a Rich environment for app development and Solid inter-app and intra app interfaces.
+In summary, Android Architecture provides a robust framework, interfaces, and libraries for developing and executing superior applications on mobile devices.
+It fully uses unique features of Android, such as Open source, Community support, Effective marketing, Low cost of development, a Rich environment for app development, and Solid inter-app and intra-app interfaces.

 This is a guide to Android Architecture.
-Here we discuss the Introduction to Android Architecture and its Libraries along with its various Framework.
+Here we discuss the introduction, architecture, framework, and Android architecture libraries.
 You can also go through our other suggested articles to learn more –